MultiGP

-MultiGP is a global drone racing league that governs and manages radio-controlled drone racing competitions.
-With over 14,000 members and 544 chapters worldwide, MultiGP is the only drone racing league with clear and available methods for participation and advancement within the league.
-MultiGP governs and sanctions drone racing events across the world, provides turn-key race production services, and works with groups to grow the sport of drone racing.
+MultiGP is a global drone racing league and FPV Drone racing community.
+It governs and manages radio-controlled drone racing competitions.
+With over 38,539 members and 385 chapters worldwide, MultiGP is the only drone racing league with clear and available methods for participation and advancement within the league.
+MultiGP governs and sanctions drone racing events across the world, provides race production services, and works with groups to grow the sport of drone racing.

-Founded by Chris Thomas in February 2015, this drone racing league has been involved in the organization and management of over 10,000 races worldwide and created the first national (United States of America) performance-based drone racing championship.
+Founded by Chris Thomas in February 2015, this drone racing league has been involved in the organization and management of over 16,000 races worldwide and created the first national (United States of America) performance-based drone racing championship.
 This Championship held stringent qualification requirements for entry, not just the price of admission.

 MultiGP offices are located in Palm Bay, Florida.

 MultiGP is a Special Interest Group (SIG) with The Academy of Model Aeronautics (AMA) and has agreed to cooperate in the communications, development, competition, and continued safety efforts of the FPV racing community within the AMA.

 History

-In January 2015 Chris Thomas became involved with his local flying club, Brevard Multirotor.
+In January 2015, Chris Thomas became involved with his local flying club, Brevard Multirotor.
 This group of FPV enthusiasts was holding events and races in the Brevard County region of Florida.
-At the time there was a need for someone to step in and help the pilots manage video frequencies and better organize the events in the area.
-Chris enthusiastically took the reins!
-He created a spreadsheet and some frequency cards that helped managed the races.
+At the time there was a need for someone to step in and help the pilots manage video frequencies and better organize the events in the area, so Thomas created a spreadsheet and some frequency cards that helped manage the races.
 In the last weeks of February 2015 MultiGP was created and started aiding local races in the Central Florida area.
-The first major event MultiGP assisted with was the CFL FPV event held in Leesburg, FL the last weekend in March 2015.
+The first major event MultiGP assisted with was the CFL FPV event held in Leesburg, FL, the last weekend in March 2015.

-Shortly thereafter in the spring of 2015, co-founding members were introduced including James Vaello as Vice President and Michael Gianoutsos as Chief Marketing Officer.
-This team is credited with developing a core foundation that the organization's success would be built on.
+Shortly thereafter in the spring of 2015, co-founding members were introduced including James Vaello as vice president and Michael Gianoutsos as Chief Marketing Officer.
 Accreditations include: